-Italian Phase: Fa un freddo cane!
+Italian Idiom: Fa un freddo cane!
 (It’s freezing cold!)

-Now that we’re creeping ever closer to the beginning of winter (inverno), we thought we’d share an idiomatic phrase that is widely used in spoken Italian on freezing cold days.
+Now that we’re well into the depths of winter (inverno), we thought we’d share an idiomatic phrase that is widely used in spoken Italian on freezing cold days.

 Fa un freddo cane!